adulting-dev/adulting.dev/README.md

 #### The Netlify part (optional)

 Head over to Netlify and create a new project using your created repo.
 You'll need to add all of your env vars in the build settings.
-Additionally you'll need to see the build settings to `python freeze.py` as your build command and `build` as your publish directory.
+Additionally you'll need to set the build settings within Netlify to `python freeze.py` for your build command and `build` as your publish directory.
 For your build image, I'd encourage you to use `Ubuntu Trusty 14.04`.
 At the time of my creating this project, that was the image that I had the most success for python support.

 You can also head over to [Contentful to setup a webhook that'll cause Netlify to trigger a rebuild](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) anytime you publish new content.